guthriec/chriswguthrie/_posts/2025-10-23-robust-mdps.md

 In many tasks of real-world interest though, this training data doesn't exist, and self-supervision isn't sufficient.
 Maybe you have some camera data from driver behavior on the road, but it won't exactly match the camera position of your self-driving car.
 Maybe you can simulate your robot, but there will be some dynamics which your simulator has failed to model in the real world.

 It's especially this second problem, called sim-to-real transfer, which I want to focus in on.
-In one recent triumph (Haarnoja et al. 2024)[^socc], a Google DeepMind team trained robots to play soccer in a simulator, and then transferred the simulated policies directly to real robotic hardware, withotu additional training:
+In one recent triumph (Haarnoja et al. 2024)[^socc], a Google DeepMind team trained robots to play soccer in a simulator, and then transferred the simulated policies directly to real robotic hardware, without additional training:

 [^socc]: Haarnoja, T., Moran, B., Lever, G., Huang, S. H., Tirumala, D., Humplik, J., ... & Heess, N. (2024).
 Learning agile soccer skills for a bipedal robot with deep reinforcement learning.
 Science Robotics, 9(89), eadi8022.